 It should be evident from reviewing this manuscript that this NSF program has brought together individuals with widely varied backgrounds.
-Through the richness of these interests, a wide variety of projects were completed, and are in use.
-A number of different technologies were incorporated in the design projects, so as to maximize the impact of the device on the individual.
+Through the richness of these interests, a wide variety of projects was completed, and are in use.
+A number of different technologies were incorporated in the design projects, to maximize the impact of the device on the individual.